mikependon/RepoDB.NET/codes/explicitmappings.md

-<h5 class="center code-title">Explicit</h5>
+<h5 class="center code-title">Explicit Mapping</h5>

-Organize the names of your tables and columns with a much more structured naming of your class and properties.
-[Learn more](#)
+Create a much more descriptive class and properties by maximing the object mapping capability.
+[Learn more](/feature/classmapping)

 ```csharp
 [Map("[sales].[Customer]")]